Ants Vaino

 Ants Vaino (15 February 1940 – 15 June 1971) was an Estonian racing driver.

 He was born in Vändra, Pärnu County.

 He began his motorsport career in 1965, coached by Arkadi Nõmmeste.
-In 1969 and 1970 he won silver medal at Soviet Union championships for Formula 4 class.
-He is multiple-times Estonian champion in different racing disciplines.
+In 1969 and 1970, he won silver medal at Soviet Union championships for Formula 4 class.
+He was a multiple-time Estonian champion in various racing disciplines.

-He died on 15 June 1971 in Borovaya circuit in Belarus, due to injuries after formula accident.
+He died on 15 June 1971 at the Borovaya circuit in Belarus, due to injuries sustained in a racing accident.